 This Wyoming Innovations in Learning session had this description: “Are you asking questions that Google can answer?
 In a connected classroom, we need to be asking our students questions that Google CANNOT answer.
-Learn how to change the way you ask questions in a way that promotes curiosity and forces students to use problem solving and higher order thinking skills.”
+Learn how to change the way you ask questions in a way that promotes curiosity and forces students to use problem-solving and higher order thinking skills.”
 Travis Allen was the presenter.

 As you can tell, Allen is not a fan of activities that Google can carry out.
 He believes that we should stress critical thinking by developing problems that students cannot solve by looking them up on Google.

-Alan began his presentation by showing a couple applications that demonstrate how technology can be used in place of rote memorization.
+Alan began his presentation by showing a couple of applications that demonstrate how technology can be used in place of rote memorization.
 Those two applications are Word Lens and Photomath.

 Word Lens is Google’s translation application that will scan an image and translate the text into the selected language.